aryehraber/statamic-captcha/README.md

 {{ /if }}
 ```

-This checks your Captcha configuration and only outputs the Captcha fields when appropriate, it will always return true if your config is set to "all".
+This checks your Captcha configuration and only outputs the Captcha fields when appropriate, it will always return true if your `forms` config is set to `all`.

 ## Translations